 Java Troubleshooting Guide: Where to Start With OOM, Thread Pools, and Runtime Pressure

-- are GC pauses suddenly much longer?
+- GC pauses suddenly become much longer

-- does CPU stay hot while throughput falls?
+- CPU stays hot while throughput falls

-A quick JVM triage command set
+A five-minute JVM triage pass

 jcmd <pid> GC.heap_info